-Hash Function Is One Type of Computer Security That Provides Authentication & Data Integrity – A Quick Guide on Hash Function and How Does It Work
+It is one type of computer security That Provides Authentication & Data Integrity – A Quick Guide on Hash Function within cryptography and How Does It Work

 Cryptography is the essential process and method that’s used for maintaining the integrity, confidentiality, and security of the data.
 It’s essential to create robust machine identities that protect machine-to-machine communications and connections.
-Put simply, the hash function is the mathematical process that has an essential part in public-key cryptography.
+Put simply, it is the mathematical process that has an essential part in public-key cryptography.

 • Store password in database securely